EEDTrackerEU

 • Owner: sustainability policy or regulatory affairs owns country-plan status; finance or programme management owns investment and measure-delivery evidence.

-• Status values: planned, assessed as insufficient, corrected contribution required, additional measures submitted, measured progress available, or not evidenced.
+• Status values: draft-plan commitment, final-plan commitment, assessed gap, corrected contribution required, additional measure submitted, implemented, measured progress available, or not evidenced.

 Section 4